gleanerio/gleaner/internal/summoner/buckets/README.md

 ## NOTE

 code isn't wired in or working for any purpose yet.  it's a placeholder for a plan

+8-06-22
+Perhaps create an archives prefix along with summoner and milled.
+Then move

+.../summoned/orgx
+to
+.../archived/orgx/[DATE]

+This would be done for each sitegraph run and also for any full sitemap run, but not for diff sitemap runs.

 ## About

 Code here needs to manage the buckets that a crawl goes into.